Skip to main content

 Mai & Miles, the jazziest story about physics ever told, Director Lea Hejn (Denmark)

-Bodies in Control, Director Lisbeth Schröder, Producer Matthias Zuber (Germany)
+Bodies Under Control, Director Lisbeth Schröder, Producer Matthias Zuber (Germany)

 Time Suspended, Director Lorenzo Spinelli (Italy)